oluwatunmiisheii/broadcast-api-chat-app/README.md

 # **BroadcastChat**

-BroadcastChat is a real-time chat application built using React and the Broadcast Channel API.
-This application demonstrates how to synchronize chat messages and participants across multiple browser tabs using the Broadcast Channel API.
-Each user can enter their name upon joining, and their messages are broadcasted to all other open tabs.
-The app also updates the list of active participants in real-time.
+BroadcastChat is a real-time chat app built with Next.js and the Broadcast Channel API.
+It shows how to use the Broadcast Channel API to enable communication between multiple browser tabs.
+Users enter their name, send messages, and see updates in real-time across all open tabs.
+The app also tracks and displays active participants.

-This project is styled with [shadcn UI](https://ui.shadcn.dev/) and Tailwind CSS, providing a modern and clean user interface.
+For more details on using the Broadcast Channel API, check out my article: [Exploring the Broadcast Channel API for Real-Time Tab Communication](#).

 ## **Features**